-- 1. Do not launch with surface winds greater than 20 mph (32 km/h) or launch a rocket at an angle more than 20 degrees from vertical. - 2.
-Do not ignite and launch a rocket horizontally, at a target, in a manner that is hazardous to aircraft, or so the rocket's flight path goes into clouds or beyond the boundaries of the flying field (launch site). - 3.
+- 1. Do not launch with surface winds greater than 20 mph (32 km/h). - 2.
+Do not ignite and launch a rocket greater than 20° from vertical, at a target, in a manner that is hazardous to aircraft, or so the rocket's flight path goes into clouds or beyond the boundaries of the flying field (launch site). - 3.
 A rocket shall be pointed away from the spectator area and other groups of people during and after installation of the ignition device(s). - 4.
 Take any photos prior to arming any energetics. - 5.
 Firing circuits and onboard energetics shall be inhibited until the rocket is in the launching position. - 6.
-Fully arm recovery systems before inserting ignitors into any motors. - When firing circuits for pyrotechnic components are armed, no person shall be allowed at the pad area except those required for safely arming/disarming - i Do not approach a rocket that has misfired until the RSO/LCO/LD has given permission. - iii Always remove igniters from motors before disarming electronics. - 7.
+Fully arm recovery systems before inserting ignitors into any motors. - i When firing circuits for pyrotechnic components are armed, no person shall be allowed at the pad area except those required for safely arming/disarming. - Do not approach a rocket that has misfired until permitted by Range Safety personnel. - iii Always remove igniters from motors before disarming electronics. - 7.
 Firing circuits and onboard energetics shall be inhibited prior to removing the rocket from the launching position. - 8.
 Conduct a five second countdown prior to each flight that is audible throughout the launching, spectator, and parking areas. - 9.
 All flights shall be within a flier's certification level, except certification attempts. - 10.
-The RSO/LCO may refuse to allow the launch or static testing of any rocket motor or rocket that they deem to be unsafe.
+The Launch Director, Range Safety Officer (RSO), or Launch Control Officer (LCO) may refuse to allow the launch or static testing of any rocket motor or rocket that they deem to be unsafe. - 11.
+Do not install a rocket motor or combination of rocket motors that will produce more than 40,960 N-s of total impulse. - 12.
+Rockets with more than 2560 N-s of total impulse must use electronically actuated recovery mechanisms.

-Tripoli Rocketry Association Safe Launch Practices - November 2020
+Tripoli Rocketry Association Safe Launch Practices - March 2021